 “I had to believe in my doctor having me on the right protocol.

-I had to believe in Surrogate Solutions finding the right surrogate for us.
+I had to believe in Surrogate Solutions to find the right surrogate for us.

 I had to believe in Kelly doing everything in her power to have a healthy pregnancy and delivery.